-- ACKSYS is a registered trademark of ACKSYS. - 2 Linux is the registered trademark of Linus Torvalds in the U.S. and other countries. - Solution CISCO is a registered trademark of the CISCO company. - Windows is a registered trademark of MICROSOFT. - WireShark is a registered trademark of the Wireshark Foundation. - P OpenView® is a registered trademark of Hewlett-Packard Development Company, L.P. - VideoLAN, VLC, VLC media player are internationally registered trademark of the French non-profit organization VideoLAN.
+- ACKSYS is a registered trademark of ACKSYS. - S CISCO is a registered trademark of the CISCO company. - Windows is a registered trademark of MICROSOFT. - WireShark is a registered trademark of the Wireshark Foundation. - ## HP OpenView® is a registered trademark of Hewlett-Packard Development Company, L.P.